slazav/addphoto/Readme.md

-If option `index:1` is set, then the index is updated: each time addphoto creates an html page, it adds all variables defined in the source file to the index file `addphoto.idx` which is located in the same folder with html.
+If option `index:1` is set, then the index is updated: each time addphoto creates an html page, it adds all variables defined in the source file (except ones with names starting with '_' character) to the index file `addphoto.idx` which is located in the same folder with html.

 If option `index_only:1` is set, addphoto only updates index, without generating html pages.